Data structure for node connectivity and cut queries: Connectivity and cut queries in k-S -connected graphs (Theorem )

+We start by giving a simple proof for a slight improvement of Theorem~\ref{t3} for the case $S=V$.
+This case was considered by Pettie-Yin in \cite{PY}, but our data structure and arguments are substantially simpler than those in \cite{PY}.
+Here, and in other parts of the paper we will need the following known lemma, for which we provide a proof for completeness of exposition.

+\begin{lemma} Let $H$ be a directed graph of maximum indegree $d$.
+Then the underlying graph of $H$ is $(2k+1)$-colorable, and such a coloring can be computed in linear time. \end{lemma} \begin{proof} Since the indegree of every node in $H$ is at most $k$, every subgraph of the underlying graph of $H$ has a node of degree $2k$.
+A graph is {\bf $d$-degenerate} if every subgraph of it has a node of degree $d$.
+It is known that any $d$-degenerate graph can be colored with $d+1$ colors, in linear time, see \cite{EH,MB}.
+This implies that the underlying graph of $H$ can be colored with $2k+1$ colors in linear time. \end{proof}
-In this section let $G=(V,E)$ be a $k$-connected graph.
-We first explain how to answer the queries for pairs $s,t$ with $st \in E$.
-Let $K$ denote the set of nodes of degree $k$ in $G$.
-If $s \in K$ then the set of edges incident to $s$ is a minimum $st$-cut for all $t$.
-There are $|K| \leq n$ such minimum cuts.
-This situation can be recognized in $O(1)$ time, hence we may omit such pairs from our analysis and assume that each of $s,t$ has degree $\geq k+1$.

-We say that $st \in E$ is a {\bf critical edge} if $\ka(s,t)=k$.
-Let $F$ be the set of critical edges $st \in E$ such that $s,t \in V \sem K$.
-Mader's Critical Cycle Theorem \cite{mad-cycle} states that any cycle of critical edges contains a node of degree $k$, hence $F$ is a forest.
-Thus just specifying the edges in $F$ and a list of $|F| \leq n-|K|-1$ minimum $st$-cuts for every $st \in F$, gives an $O(kn)$ space data structure that answers the relevant queries in $O(1)$ time.
+\begin{lemma} For any $k$-connected graph $G=(V,E)$ there exists an $O(kn)$ space data structure with a list of $2n$ cuts that answers {\econ} and {\mcut} queries in $O(1)$ time. \end{lemma} \begin{proof} Let $K$ be the set of nodes of degree $k$ in $G$.
+If $s \in K$ then $\de_G(s)$ is a minimum $st$-cut for all $t$.
+There are $|K|$ such minimum cuts.
+This situation can be recognized in $O(1)$ time, hence assume that $s,t \in V \sem K$.
+Let $F$ be the set of edges $st \in E$ such that $s,t \in V \sem K$ and $\ka_G(s,t)=k$.
+By Mader's Critical Cycle Theorem \cite{M}, $F$ is a forest, so $|F| \leq n-|K|-1$.
+Thus just specifying the nodes in $K$ and edges in $F$ and a list of $|F| +|K| \leq n$ minimum $st$-cuts gives an $O(kn)$ space data structure that answers the relevant queries in $O(1)$ time.

 Henceforth assume that $s,t \in V\sem K$ and $st \notin E$.
-We will show that then there exists a list of $n-|K|$ cuts, such that whenever $\ka(s,t)=k$, there exists a minimum $st$-cut in the list.
-However, this is not enough to answer the relevant queries in $O(1)$ time, since we still need to choose the right minimum cut from the list.
+We will show that then there exists a list of $n-|K|$ cuts, such that whenever $\ka(s,t)=k$ there exists a minimum $st$-cut in the list.
+We will also show how to choose the right minimum cut from the list in $O(1)$ time.